tsmtzs/humanSoundSculpture/README.md

 The web server process is started by a `systemd` service.

 ### Web Clients
 In a performance clients should visit one of the pages *conductor* or *player*.
-In both cases receives `WebSocket` messages from the web server.
+In both cases receive `WebSocket` messages from the web server.
 Specifically, when a client receives an object `{ type: '/note', args: [freq, amp, dur] }`, it plays a synth with `freq`, `amp` and `dur` as arguments.